-For the last month of 2015, my Lavazza Passionista challenge was to create a thoughtful gift to spread the #LavazzaCheer this holiday season.
-Since just about all of us have a coffee lover on our gift list, I created this gift basket with Lavazza Gran Selezione coffee (one of my favourites!) and a can of espresso, along with two kinds of homemade ginger cookies, a festive coffee cup and a jar of Gingerbread Coffee Syrup.
+Since just about all of us have a coffee lover on our gift list, create a gift basket with coffee, and a can of espresso, along with two kinds of homemade ginger cookies, a festive coffee cup and a jar of Gingerbread Coffee Syrup.

 I love this syrup not only because it's super easy to make anytime, but because it uses whole spices and real, fresh ginger.
 Canadians can pick up these spices in small amounts at Bulk Barn or I'm sure there are similar bulk spice options available to most people.